 A Living Learning Community

-All first-year Blount students as well as many Blount upper-class students, live in the Blount Living and Learning Center (LLC), a premier campus residence hall designed to integrate social and intellectual life.
-The Blount LLC was created intentionally for constant interaction between students and every year Blount students leave the Blount LLC with a strong sense of community.
-As well as the LLC Blount students also have access to two historic buildings on UA’s main quadrangles, Oliver Barnard Hall and Tuomey Hall, contain additional classrooms, computer labs, and study space for the exclusive use of Blount students.
+All first-year Blount students live in the Blount Living and Learning Center (LLC), a premier campus residence hall designed to integrate social and intellectual life.
+The Blount LLC was created intentionally for interaction between students.
+The LLC boasts suite-style rooms, classrooms on the first floor, and a computer lab on the fourth floor.
+As well as the LLC, Blount students also have access to two historic buildings on UA’s main quad, Oliver-Barnard Hall and Tuomey Hall.
+These contain additional classrooms, computer labs, and study space for the exclusive use of Blount students.
 This integration provides Blount students with the atmosphere of a small liberal arts college in the midst of a major research university.
-If you want to learn more about our great buildings check it out here.
+If you want to learn more, read about our great buildings.